Cyloo/MasterThesis/README.md

 This is my **MasterThesis** using LaTeX

 # About
-My MasterThesis is mainly about automatically patients' profile generation using **Optical Character Recoginition** techniques, some basic **Image Processing** techniques are also used during the image pre-processing.
+My MasterThesis is mainly about automatically patients' profile generation using **Optical Character Recoginition(OCR)** techniques, some basic **Image Processing** techniques are also used during the image pre-processing and layout analysis.

 The thesis is organized as follows:
 * Chap1: Introduction